SpectreKilo/weatherApp/README.md

 ## Usage
 ### *Step 1*
-Search the city you want the weather for.
+Search the city you want to see the weather for.
 ![search](/assets/img/search.png)

 ### *Step 2*